awsdocs/aws-sam-developer-guide/doc_source/serverless-example-ddb.md

 1. Insert a record into the table that you just created\.

 1. Go to the **Metrics** tab of the table, and choose **View all CloudWatch metrics**\.
 In the CloudWatch console, choose **Logs** to be able to view the log output\.

+## Next Steps<a name="gs-ex2-setup-deploy-app-next-steps"></a>

+The AWS SAM GitHub repository contains additional example applications for you to download and experiement with\.
+To access this repository, see [AWS SAM example applications](https://github.com/aws-samples/serverless-app-examples)\.